Swiftshine/seagrass/README.md

 #[pod]
 struct MyStruct {
     field_1: u8,
-    padding(3),
+    pad(3),
     field_2: u32
 }
 ```

-Alignment is similar to padding, but is used for serializable data types whose sizes can only be determined at runtime, specifying when the next field should begin.
+Alignment is similar to padding, but is used for fields that come after serializable data types whose sizes can only be determined at runtime, specifying when said field should begin.

 ```
 #[pod]